 It is widely accepted that every Florida resident has a duty of care, which is a legal obligation to act in a reasonable manner given the situation.
 If an individual or business fails to do so, that is considered a breach of the duty.
-For a personal injury case to succeed, there must be a breach of a recognized duty as well as a connection between that careless action and the harm that forms the basis of the lawsuit.
-There also must be actual, quantifiable damages that resulted from the defendant's breach.Proving Negligence
+For a personal injury case to succeed there must be a breach of a recognized duty as well as a connection between that careless action and the harm that forms the basis of the lawsuit.
+There also must be actual quantifiable damages that resulted from the defendant's breach.Proving Negligence

 Some additional legal considerations may affect your case, depending on your circumstances.
 For example, some defendants may try to cast blame on the victim for an accident.
 If you were partly responsible for your own injuries, the doctrine of comparative negligence means that your recovery may be decreased by the percentage you are found to be at fault.
-However, even if you were mostly responsible for causing an accident, you still can recover from any defendants to the extent that they were found liable.
+However, even if you were mostly responsible for causing an accident, you still can recover from any defendants to the extent that they were found liable.Wrongful Death

 In some tragic situations, the harm caused by someone else's negligence may be serious enough to result in death, either at the time or as a result of ensuing complications.
 It is important to know that Florida allows a victim's survivors to bring a claim for damages against any person or entity whose careless or reckless behavior caused their loss.

 In the state of Florida, there is a limit on the time that can pass before you must bring a lawsuit.
 This is known as the statute of limitations, and if you fail to file in a timely manner, you may be completely barred from receiving any compensation for your harm.
-In Florida, claims based on someone else's negligence must be filed within four years of the date of the injury.
+In Florida, claims based on someone else's negligence must be filed within 4 years of the date of the injury.